pranaypingale10/odin-recipes/README.md

-This i shte ifrst project assignment while learning from the odin project
+This is the first project assignment while learning from the odin project